Tori is a 28-year-old, three-time animal mom and DIYer living in Northern Atlanta with her boyfriend.

-- A polyurethane sealer - I used Minwax Fast-Drying Polyurethane in Semigloss
+- Polyurethane sealer: I used Minwax Fast-Drying Polyurethane in Semigloss.

 - Safety goggles

-- A power sander (not really necessary, but takes some of the muscle out of hand sanding everything)
+- Power sander: not really necessary, but takes some of the muscle out of hand sanding everything.

-- A plastic paint stripping tool (like a putty knife but with sides)
+- Plastic paint stripping tool: like a putty knife but with sides.

-- A plastic drop cloth (NOT plastic tablecloths - the paint stripper may make holes in the tablecloths and cause varnish to get everywhere
+- Plastic drop cloth: NOT plastic tablecloths—the paint stripper may make holes in the tablecloths and cause varnish to get everywhere.

-- Something to prop your table top on while you're working (I used milk crates)
+- Milk crates: or something else to prop your table top on while you're working.

-- Dish Soap, water, and a gentle scrub brush like what you would use to scrub dishes
+- Dish soap, water, and a gentle scrub brush: you can use the kind that you would use to scrub dishes.

-- Wood filler or wood putty like this, in case you have really big gouges to fill, and then you will also need a putty knife if you have to do this.
+- Wood filler or wood putty: in case you have really big gouges to fill, and then you will also need a putty knife if you have to do this.

-- Shoes that cover your feet, long pants, and a t-shirt that you don't care about.
+- Protective clothing: shoes that cover your feet, long pants, and a t-shirt that you don't care about.

 Klean Strip 18 oz.
 Stripper (Sprayable)